ayushmittal0608/SMP/README-income-statement.md

 $$ EBITDA = Gross Margin − Overheads $$
 $$ Gross Margin = Function of Product Quality + Pricing Power $$

+**From the above info, we can infer that the company EBITDA of 30.4% depicts company as exceptionally strong.**